ovh/docs/pages/public_cloud/containers_orchestration/managed_kubernetes/expose_your_applications_using_a_load_balancer/guide.en-gb.md

 - `loadbalancer.openstack.org/enable-health-monitor`

   Defines whether to create health monitor for the load balancer pool.
 Default is `true`.
 The health monitor can be created or deleted dynamically.
-A health monitor is required for services with `externalTrafficPolicy: Local`.
+A health monitor is required for services with `spec.externalTrafficPolicy: Local`.

 - `loadbalancer.openstack.org/health-monitor-delay`